This company is not yet accredited. To learn more, see reviews below or submit your own.

 Founded in 1939, Farm Bureau Financial Services has been providing homeowners insurance for nearly eight decades, and it offers plans for single-family dwellings, townhomes, duplexes, fourplexes, mobile homes and condominiums.
 Farm Bureau Financial Services serves residents in the Western and Midwestern United States, including Arizona, Iowa, Kansas, Minnesota, Nebraska, New Mexico, South Dakota and Utah.

-- Customized plans: Plans can be customized to suit the homeowner's needs for personal belongings and high-value items such as jewelry, art collections and electronics that would not otherwise be covered under the policy.
+Customized plans: Plans can be customized to suit the homeowner's needs for personal belongings and high-value items such as jewelry, art collections and electronics that would not otherwise be covered under the policy.

-- Additional structural coverage: Coverage is available for other buildings or structures on the property.
+Additional structural coverage: Coverage is available for other buildings or structures on the property.
 These may include: storage sheds, unattached garages or carports, animal habitats and pet houses and potting sheds.

-- Equipment breakdown coverage: Covered homeowners can have their home systems replaced in the event of irreparable breakdown.
+Equipment breakdown coverage: Covered homeowners can have their home systems replaced in the event of irreparable breakdown.
 Such equipment includes air conditioners, hot water heaters, furnaces and electronic systems.
 Computers may also be covered.

-- Replacement cost coverage: This coverage pays 100-125 percent of costs before depreciation consideration.
+Replacement cost coverage: This coverage pays 100-125 percent of costs before depreciation consideration.
 The extra 25 percent helps cover the added expenses incurred by labor or material costs.

-- Online access: Claims can be reported online, through the 24-hour claim center telephone number or directly to the homeowner's insurance agent.
+Online access: Claims can be reported online, through the 24-hour claim center telephone number or directly to the homeowner's insurance agent.

-- Best for Homeowners in the West and Midwest states and those who require flexible coverage.
+Best for: Homeowners in the West and Midwest states and those who require flexible coverage.

-Farm Bureau Homeowners Company Profile
+Farm Bureau Homeowners Company Information

 - Company Name: